 - 6. Inspections shall be carried out by inspectors designated by the Contracting Governments.
 The names of the authorized government agencies and individual inspectors designated for that purpose by their respective governments shall be notified to the Commission. - 7.
 Ships carrying out international boarding and inspection duties in accordance with this Annex shall fly a special flag or pennant approved by the Commission and issued by the ICCAT Secretariat.
 The names of the ships so used shall be notified to the ICCAT Secretariat as soon as practical in advance of the commencement of inspection activities.
 The Secretariat shall make information regarding designated inspection vessels available to all CPCs, including by posting on its password-protected website. - 8.
-Inspectors shall carry appropriate identity documentation issued by the authorities of the flag CPC, which shall be in the form shown in paragraph 20 of this Annex. - 9.
-Subject to the arrangements agreed under paragraph 15 of this Annex, a vessel flagged to a Contracting Government and fishing for tuna or tuna-like fishes in the Convention area outside waters under national jurisdiction shall stop when given the appropriate signal in the International Code of Signals by a ship flying the ICCAT pennant described in paragraph 7 and carrying an inspector unless the vessel is actually carrying out fishing operations, in which case it shall stop immediately once it has finished such operations.
-The master 1 of the vessel shall permit the inspection party, as specified in paragraph 10 of this Annex, to board it and must provide a boarding ladder.
+Inspectors shall carry appropriate identity documentation issued by the authorities of the flag CPC, which shall be in the form shown in paragraph 21 of this Annex. - 9.
+Subject to the arrangements agreed under paragraph 16 of this Annex, a vessel flagged to a Contracting Government and fishing for tuna or tuna-like fishes in the Convention area outside waters under national jurisdiction shall stop when given the appropriate signal in the International Code of Signals by a ship flying the ICCAT pennant described in paragraph 7 of this Annex and carrying an inspector unless the vessel is actually carrying out fishing operations, in which case it shall stop immediately once it has finished such operations.
+The master of the vessel shall permit the inspection party, as specified in paragraph 10 of this Annex, to board it and must provide a boarding ladder meeting the requirements of IMO Resolution A.889(21), to facilitate safe and convenient access to any vessel which requires a climb of 1.5 metres or more.
+For compliance with the requirements of boarding ladders, a transitional period is allowed for vessels operating in the Atlantic, until January 2024.

 The master shall enable the inspection party to make such examination of equipment, catch or gear and any relevant documents as an inspector deems necessary to verify compliance with the ICCAT Commission's Recommendations in force in relation to the flag CPC of the vessel being inspected.
-Further, an inspector may ask for any explanations that he or she deems necessary. - 10.
-The size of the inspection party shall be determined by the commanding officer of the inspection vessel taking into account relevant circumstances.
-The inspection party should be as small as possible to accomplish the duties set out in this Annex safely and securely. - 11.
-Upon boarding the vessel, inspectors shall produce the identity documentation described in paragraph 8 of this Annex.
-Inspectors shall observe generally accepted international regulations, procedures and practices relating to the safety of the vessel being inspected and its crew, and shall minimize interference with fishing activities or stowage of product and, to the extent practicable, avoid action which would adversely affect the quality of the catch on board; Inspectors shall limit their enquiries to the ascertainment of the observance of the Commission's Recommendations in force in relation to the flag CPC of the vessel concerned.
-In making the inspection, inspectors may ask the master of the fishing vessel for any assistance he/she may require.
-Inspectors shall draw up a report of the inspection in a form approved by the Commission.
-Inspectors shall sign the report in the presence of the master of the vessel who shall be entitled to add or have added to the report any observations which he or she may think suitable and must sign such observations.
+Further, an inspector may ask for any explanations that he or she deems necessary.

+10. The size of the inspection party shall be determined by the commanding officer of the inspection vessel taking into account relevant circumstances.
+The inspection party should be as small as possible to accomplish the duties set out in this Annex safely and securely.

-1 Master refers to the individual in charge of the vessel.
+^{} Master refers to the individual in charge of the vessel.